InfoPeopleFilm ListArchiveLost FilmsTheaters

 Cast: (unknown)

-Frederick Eugene Ives and Jacob F. Leventhal production; distributed by Educational Film Exchanges, Incorporated. / Cinematography by G.W.
-Bitzer. / Released [?]
-December?
-1922. / Standard 35mm spherical 1.37:1 format.
+Ives-Leventhal Stereoscopiks production; distributed by Educational Film Exchanges, Incorporated. / Cinematography by G.W.
+Bitzer. / Released 17 December 1922. / Standard 35mm spherical 1.33:1 format.
 Ives-Leventhal double-coated single-strip anaglyphic stereoscopic process. / The film played at the Cameo Theatre in New York, New York, for nearly three years.
-The film was rereleased with synchronized music on 22 September 1924 in the Phonofilm sound-on-film sound system. [?]
-Hutchison lists the film as released 1921. [?]
-Also listed by some sources as released 1923 and 1924.
+The film was rereleased with synchronized music on 22 September 1924 in the Phonofilm sound-on-film synchronized sound system. [?]
+Hutchison lists the film as released 1921; also listed by some sources as released 1923 and 1924. [?]
+Some sources maintain that the film was never released with a synchronized soundtrack.

 Keywords: Early sound film - Stereoscopic films - Synchronized sound film - 3D film